-If your bid for a sheltered housing property is successful, we will contact you to arrange to show you around the property.
+If your bid for a sheltered housing property is successful, we will arrange an appointment to show you around the property.

-If you decide to move in, the housing office will explain the process, sign all the relevant paperwork with you and give you the keys to your home.
+If you decide to move in, we will explain the process, sign all the relevant paperwork with you and give you the keys to your home.
 You will then become responsible for the tenancy.

-You may be asked to move in at short notice, possibly two weeks, although we do try to give as much advance notice as possible.
+You may be asked to move in at short notice, possibly 2 weeks, although we do try to give as much advance notice as possible.

 You can smoke in your own flat or in the garden, but smoking is not permitted in communal areas of the building.